mattdzugan/World-Population-Cartogram/README.md

 Well... it doesn't exist.
 The dataset was created by manually examining & transcribing the image.
 I originally set out to automate most of this process, specifically, algorithmically determining the regional boundaries of each country (using the color of the source image) and mapping those to the lower-resolution grid.
 However once I noticed that the original image had some _quirks_ (inconsistent size of grid-cells, inconsistent size of gridlines) - I determined it'd take me longer to write the code to handle all the corner-cases than it would take for me to just manually transcribe the map.
 Plus, there's no feasible way to automate the _labeling_ (once the polygons are defined) of which polygon maps to which country, so that piece would always be manual.

 #### How can make a version of this for a different year?
 This is unfortunately not easy.
 Imagine for a moment we wanted a similar version of this map for the year 2000.
 There are a many countries where population has increased by more than 500,000 people from 2000 to 2018, this means that the 2000 map would need less cells.
 So which cells should we delete?
 It's not obvious that there's a sensible way to do this.
-Then once we delete a cell, we'll need to push the adjacent coutries over to fill the new gap -- but how do we do that while maintaining the shape of the countries?
+Then once we delete a cell, we'll need to push the adjacent countries over to fill the new gap -- but how do we do that while maintaining the shape of the countries?
 It quickly becomes a logistical nightmare that would be difficult to solve (well) algorithmically.

 If you come up with something you like, please create a **Pull Request** & I will consider adding it to this repo.

 #### How can make a version of this for a different cell-size (other than 500,000 persons/cell)?
-This is maybe a little more straigtforward than the above, but still challenging.
+This is maybe a little more straightforward than the above, but still challenging.

 I suspect a simple resampling of the image would get 90% of the way there.
 Using something like [scipy.ndimage.zoom](http://scipy.github.io/devdocs/generated/scipy.ndimage.zoom.html#scipy.ndimage.zoom) with `mode='nearest'` will increase the change the resolution of the grid.
 Then some manual attention would likely be needed to handle the nuances of country boundaries.